The original Twinkie wasn’t ‘plain,’ but a different flavor entirely

 It wasn’t health food either, but its original recipe boasted more natural ingredients than the current one, including a somewhat surprising fruit.

-The inspiration for the Twinkie came about in 1930, when an employee of the Continental Baking Company (the then-owner of the Hostess brand) was seeking a way to boost productivity at a Chicago-area plant.
+The inspiration for the Twinkie came about in 1930 when an employee of the Continental Baking Company (the then-owner of the Hostess brand) sought a way to boost productivity at a Chicago-area plant.
 At the time, the company’s signature product was a long sponge cake filled with strawberries and cream, but strawberries — being seasonal — weren’t readily available year-round, meaning some of the bakery’s equipment was going unused for months, Hostess once explained.

 Bakery manager James Dewar, seeing an opportunity to introduce a new item during less-fruitful times, reportedly turned his attention to the banana, which was plentiful year-round.